 This course provides beginning, intermediate, and advanced instruction in modern dance techniques as a vehicle for creating original movement.
 May be taken for a total of four times.
+(Equivalent to DANC-070 and TA-070.)

-Transfer Status: CSU/UC Degree Applicable: AA/AS COD GE: None CSU GE: None IGETC: None
+Transfer Status: CSU/UC\ Degree Applicable: AA/AS COD GE: None CSU GE: None IGETC: None